GM offers big discounts to boost Volt sales

 For the foreseeable future, carmakers will have to cut prices to move electric vehicles off dealer lots.
 The nonpartisan Congressional Budget Office says the cost of electric cars must drop to be competitive with gasoline-powered ones.

 GM executives have conceded from the start that they were losing money on the Volt, and that was before the big discounts.

-"It certainly wasn't a rousing success," Carter Driscoll, senior analyst for CapStone Investments who follows electric cars, says of the Volt.
+“It certainly wasn’t a rousing success,” says Carter Driscoll, senior analyst for CapStone Investments who follows electric cars, discussing the Volt.

 GM confirmed there are incentives on the Volt and that the company loses money on the car.
 But the automaker declined to give figures for the discounts or the losses.
 The figures exclude a federal tax credit that goes to buyers.

 The automaker says Munro’s estimate is high because it doesn’t spread the Volt’s costs far enough into the future, when more Volts will be sold.
 Automakers typically spend $1 billion or more to develop a car, and sometimes don’t recoup the investment and start making money until late in its life.
 Also, Volt technology will be used in future cars and trucks, eventually leading to profits, the company says.